ammein/shooting-star/README.md

 }
 ```

-> Priority is a string value either `low` , `medium` or `high`.
-You can use this value to group your elements later.
-Thank me later :wink:

 If you did an example above , in `widget.html` you can simply get an object like this :

 ```twig